glenhutson/Luminate-OLX-SKY/README.md

 ## Included Power Automate Flow
 Included in this projected is a Power Automate Flow for the LOSKY-Directory.html .
 This is a simple example of how one can use HTTP calls to Power Automate to facilitate working with SKY API.

+## Custom Connector
+In the LOLX-RENXTCustom directory is a custom RENXT connector that enables the sort field in List Gits and access to Membership information.
+This is only to be used in the interim until the official connector is updated.